Key Takeaways at a Glance

 Missed Cancellation Deadlines (Kuendigungsfristen)

-The one-month deadline before contract end must be strictly observed.
+The one-month deadline before contract end must be observed strictly.
+Miss it and you are locked in for another year.

 Ignoring Automatic Renewal